using our skills and expertise to secure

 The National Justice Project is powered by an incredible team of social justice lawyers and advocates.
 They bring a diverse set of skills and experience to our work, and they share a commitment to our values.

-Leading our team of advocates are our CEO, George Newhouse, and our General Manger, Naomi Lai.
+Leading our team of advocates are our CEO, George Newhouse, and our COO, Naomi Lai.

 George is recognised for his lifetime contribution to social justice in Australia, working on some landmark cases on refugee rights and First Nations justice over the past twenty years.
 As our CEO, George provides the strategic direction of the organisation, bringing his wealth of experience in advocacy and campaigning to our cases.